FooBarShebang/statistics_lib/Documents/References/UD001_base_functions.md

 The unique feature of this module is that the statistic properties can be computed not only on sequences of real numbers (integers or floating point), but the measurements with uncertainties can also be included into the data set.
 A measurement with uncertainty is, basically, a tuple of two real numbers $(x_i, z_i)$, where $x_i$ represents the 'mean' of the measured value, and $z_i \geq 0$ is the measurement uncertainty.
 Thus, any real number $x_i$ can also be represented as a measurement with *zero* uncertainty, i.e. $(x_i, 0)$.

 The functions defined in this module can accept an arbirary mixture of real numbers and such measurements with uncertainties tuples - as a generic sequence argument - and treat it as a list or tuple of real numbers (ignoring the measurement uncertainties in all but one function).

-The second assumption is that in the majority of the practical cases the data set $<X>$ is large, i.e. its length $N\gg1$, and, most probably, it represents the entire population to be analyzed.
-Therefore, the Bessel correction is not applied.

 The aritmetic mean of the data distribution is calculated as the first non-central moment